jscoq/jscoq/README.md

 <https://x80.org/rhino-coq/>

+Note that you need a very recent browser, the current requisites are Chrome (>= 48) or Firefox (>= 45).
+JsCoq also runs in my old Galaxy Nexus.

 The goal of this project is to open new UI/interaction possibilites, and to improve the acessibility of the platform itself.

 Coq 8.5 is compiled to javascript using `js_of_ocaml` compiler, no servers or external programs are needed.
-JsCoq runs fine in Chrome (>=
-49) or Mozilla Firefox.
-You need a recent browser.
-It also runs in my old Galaxy Nexus.

-* **Important:** Libraries are fully qualified, so you need to do `Require Import Coq.List.Lists", etc...
+* **Important:** Coq libraries are fully qualified, so you need to do `Require Import Coq.List.Lists", etc...
 * **Important:** The project is pretty much a pre-alpha technology demo, you are welcome to use it but expect trouble.

 ## API / How to use